The Quality Policy in Zlote Ziarno is driven by the following core questions:

 - By passing HACCP certification that demonstrates a systematic approach to the identification, evaluation, and control of food safety hazards in any point of production, starting with the supply of initial raw materials, finishing with the storage and realization of finished goods.

-- Applying the Cert-ID Non-GMO Global Standard certification, demonstrating the ability of the company during storage and trade of soybeans to maintain the Target Threshold Tolerance Level (TTTL) <0.9% of accidental or technically unavoidable GMO contamination.
+- Applying the Cert-ID Non-GMO Global Standard certification and VLOG, demonstrating the ability of the company during storage and trade of soybeans to maintain the Target Threshold Tolerance Level (TTTL) <0.9% of accidental or technically unavoidable GMO contamination.

 - Implementation of KZR INiG certification supports the requirements for sustainable development in the field of trade in biomass and processed biomass with the subsequent storage according to requirements of the Directive of the European Parliament and Council of Europe on April 23, 2009, about the encouragement of use of energy from renewable sources.